What are Monetary Assets?

 - They contain an obligation to deliver the specified value, which can be converted into cash quickly.

-- The working capital cycle is very important for business organizations, and monetary assets can be used in case of a slow down of working capital, and business can be conducted smoothly.
+- The working capital cycle is vital for business organizations, and monetary assets can be used in case of a slow down of working capital, and business can be conducted smoothly.

-- It assures creditors and other lenders that their money is safe, and business organization will repay its obligations timely.
+- It assures creditors and other lenders that their money is safe, and business organization will repay their obligations timely.

-- These are those assets that can be easily convertible into cash like cash and cash equivalents, short term investment, and advances, etc. It ensures that the company runs smoothly even in case of a slowdown of the working capital cycle.
+- These are those assets that can be easily convertible into cash like cash and cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
+Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
+They are normally found as a line item on the top of the balance sheet asset. , short term investment, and advances, etc. It ensures that the company runs smoothly even in case of a slowdown of the working capital cycle.

 - These are of much importance for every business organization.
 It is so because every business needs real cash for dealing day to day and petty cash transactions.
 These are different from non-monetary assets in terms of quick conversion and ready market.